torhovland/garmin-endurance-in-zone/README.md

 8. Configure _Time in zone A_ and its power or heart rate target.

 9. If you want to use more zones, include zone B and/or C, and configure them the same way.

-# TODO

-- [x] Show time in zone as a percentage of desired duration.
-- [x] Show green/red background indicating if you are currently reaching the target or not.
-- [x] Configurable power zones as app settings.
-- [x] Show three independent zones concurrently.
-- [x] Reset data when activity ends.
-- [x] Use 30 second average rather than current power.
-- [x] Show 1-3 zones properly, as configured.
-- [x] Display properly on various data field sizes, truncating where needed.
-- [x] Use the largest font that will fit.
-- [x] Support heart rate as well as power.
-- [x] Use light/dark red/green to achieve a progress look.
-- [x] Black/white support.
-- [x] Restore data if app is suspended and resumed.
-- [x] Rename to Endurance in Zone
-- [x] Use white text colour.
-- [x] Adjust one pixel down.
-- [x] Tested on all devices using simulator, incl. oldest and newest, round watches, and black/white.
-- [x] Update docs.
-- [x] Update images.
-- [ ] Test crash report.
-- [ ] Publish first version.
-- [ ] Market.